-Rule Compliance Status Company's Action A.8.1 A.8.2 Re-election at regular intervals and should be subject to election and re-election by Shareholders V The Directors are appointed and recommended for re-election until their prescribed Company retirement age.
-The Directors are subject to re- election on the basis of 'longest in the office' as provided in the Articles of the Association.
-One third of the Directors shall retire by rotation on the basis prescribed in the Articles of the Company.
-Directors retiring by rotation or a Director who is subject to appointment are eligible for re-election by a shareholder resolution at the AGM.
-A.9 Appraisal of Board performance A.9.1 The Board should annually appraise itself on its performance in the discharge of its key responsibilities √ The Board continued with its annual Board performance appraisal.
-This is a formalized process of self-appraisal, whereby each member assesses, on an anonymous basis, the performance of the Board.
-A.9.2 The Board should also undertake an annual self- evaluation of its own performance and that of its Committees √ The Board considers following areas for the annual self-evaluation; Role and effective discharge of responsibilities; Systems and procedures; Quality of participation; Board image.
-A.9.3 The Board should state how such performance evaluations have been conducted V The performance evaluations are analyzed to give the Board an indication of its effectiveness as well as areas that require addressing and/or strengthening.
-A.10 Disclosure of information in respect of Directors A.10.1 Profiles of the Board of Directors Directors' interests Board meeting attendance Board Committee memberships \checkmark Refer Board of Directors, Corporate Governance and Annual Report of Board of Directors sections.
-A.11 Appraisal of the Chief Executive Officer A.11.1 Target/Goals for the Managing Director √ At the commencement of each financial year, the Board in consultation with the Managing Director sets financial and nonfinancial goals based on the short, medium and long term objectives of the Company.
-A.11.2 Evaluation of the performance of the Managing Director √ The annual appraisal of the Managing Director is carried out by the Board at pre-agreed performance targets at the end of each financial year.
+Rule Compliance Status Company's Action A.9.2 The Board should also undertake an annual self- evaluation of its own performance and that of its ✓ The Board considers following areas for the annual self-evaluation; A. 9.3 Committees and need for review the participation, contribution and engagement of each director at the time of re-election Role and effective discharge of responsibilities; Systems and procedures; Quality of participation; Board image.
+A.9.4 9.4 The Board should state how such performance evaluations have been conducted The performance evaluations are analyzed to give the Board an indication of its effectiveness as well as areas that require addressing and/or strengthening.
+A.10 Disclosure of information in respect of Directors A.10.1 Profiles of the Board of Directors √ Refer Board of Directors, Corporate Governance and Annual Report of Board of Directors sections.
+Directors' interests Board meeting attendance Board Committee memberships A.11 Appraisal of the Chief Executive Officer A.11.1 Target/Goals for the Managing Director ~ At the commencement of each financial year, the Board in consultation with the Managing Director sets financial and nonfinancial goals based on the short, medium and long term objectives of the Company.
+A.11.2 Evaluation of the performance of the Managing Director 1 The annual appraisal of the Managing Director is carried out by the Board at pre-agreed performance targets at the end of each financial year.